Location: St Mary Moorfields, 4-5 Eldon St, London EC2M 7LS

 Peter has written a number of books and presented several programmes on television will be giving his unique take on the criminal justice system and the part psychology plays in it.

 Peter is widely acknowledged to be a world expert on communication.
 The Guardian called him a “body language guru” and the Mail on Sunday described him as “a grand master of the secret code of fleeting gestures, signs and expressions that give us all away.”
 Reviewing one of Peter’s books, Sir Peter Ustinov wrote that he “displays razor-sharp observation … There can hardly be a more astute and mischievous handbook than Peter Collett’s.”

 Tom Lloyd – Former chief constable of Cambridgeshire.

-Tom Lloyd has had a long career working throughout the police force on any high profile cases and has a wealth of experience and some great insights and controversial opinions on drug laws that make for a fascinating talk.
+Tom Lloyd has had a long career working throughout the police force on many high profile cases.
+He has a wealth of experience and some great insights and controversial opinions on drug laws that make for a fascinating talk.

 Mr. Lloyd has called for the legalising of drugs.
 He has said he now regrets investigating and arresting drug users during his career as a policeman in London and Cambridge.
 “When you think about arresting somebody who is in possession of drugs, are you really catching a criminal?” he asked.
 “When it came to law enforcement I think I caused more harm than good.”
 He is chairman of Whistleblowers UK.
 He said: We have a simple, if ambitious, vision for the future of this country which is an environment where whistleblowers feel confident that they can expose wrongdoing without fear of personal loss or detriment.”